genai-latex-proofreader/genai-latex-proofreader/README.md

 ## Features
 Completely automated proofreading of LaTeX documents.
-- To create a proofreading report, one only needs to run a Python script, which will make calls to a GenAI API and automatically generate a proofreading report (in pdf format).
+- To create a proofreading report, one only needs to run a Python script, which will make calls to a GenAI API and automatically generate a proofreading report.
+  The comments are automatically inserted into the input LaTeX file and compiled into a pdf.
 - E.g., if the paper is under version control in GitHub, one can use GitHub runners to automatically generate a proofreading report whenever a new version of the paper is checked in.

 ### Supported proofreading personas